 Le Petit Trianon was commissioned by King Louis XV in 1762 and designed by architect Ange-Jacques Gabriel.
 The King offered it to his longtime mistress, Madame de Pompadour.
 Le Petit Trianon is associated with Marie-Antoinette who spent there many weeks with her closest relatives and friends.
 In her movie Marie Antoinette, Sophia Coppola has represented the historical scene when Louis XVI hands over the keys of Le Petit Trianon to Marie-Antoinette.
-Chateau de Versailles.
+Versailles Palace.

 Le Petit Trianon was commissioned by Louis XV for his long-term mistress, Madame de Pompadour, designed by Architect Ange-Jacques Gabriel and built between 1762 and 1768.
 Madame de Pompadour died four years before its completion.
 Le Petit Trianon was subsequently occupied by her successor, Madame du Barry.
 Upon his accession to the throne in 1774, the 20-year-old Louis XVI gave Le Petit Trianon and its park to his 19-year-old Queen Marie Antoinette, Princess of Austria, for her own exclusive use.